My Master Thesis project

 Flood risk:

-In total 30 different flood risk maps were generated covering different flood vulnerability methods, flood vulnerability resolution, and flood model resolution.
+In total, 30 different flood risk maps were generated, covering various flood vulnerability methods, vulnerability resolutions, and flood model resolutions.

 Figure 8: Flood risk of Q200 RP in 25m